 Salary: £50,000.00 to £60,000.00 /year

-- Medium sized high specification Nursing Home in Worcester.
+- Medium sized high specification Nursing Home in Croydon (Good CQC Rating).

-- The home itself is a beautiful and historic style "mansion" style nursing home with exceptionally nice grounds for the enjoyment of it's residents.
+- The home itself is a state-of-the-art stylish nursing home with exceptionally nice grounds for the enjoyment of it's residents.

 - The home is conveniently located, such that it would easy to commute to this home by public transport or by car.